-To fund apprenticeships going forward, the apprenticeship levy is being implemented from April 2017.
+To fund apprenticeships going forward, the apprenticeship levy was brought into effect from April 2017.

 The apprenticeship levy is a charge for employers who have annual salary bills in excess of £3 million, so less than 2% of UK employers will pay it.

 This charge will be calculated at 0.5% of an employer’s payroll and the money raised will be ring-fenced to pay for apprenticeships.

 What’s the latest apprenticeship news?

 Technical consultation on Apprenticeship Levy On 14th December, the HMRC launched a technical consultation on draft apprenticeship levy regulations which include the calculation, reporting, payment and recovery of the levy.
 Central YMCA responded to the consultation and await further announcements.

 Institute for Apprenticeships announces Board Members The Government has announced eight board members for the Institute for Apprenticeships.
 Board members include business, LEP and college representatives but fall short of appointing a board member to represent independent training providers.
 YMCA Training has written to Peter Lauener, CEO of the IfA, to highlight the good work the charity and independent sector do and have called for better representation.

 Digital Apprenticeship Service (DAS) to go live in February The new Digital Apprenticeship service (DAS), which lets levy-payers access their accounts and make payments online, has been cleared for use according to the Department for Education.